bastiantangedal/bastiantangedal/README.md

 <h2 align="center">Hello!
 My name is Bastian (but you can call me Basse). 👋🤓</h2>
-<p align="center">I'm a guy from :norway:.
-I love creating apps and applications that help others in their work.
+<p align="center">I love creating apps and applications that help others in their work.
 I've started exploring the field of open-source ✨ and hope to contribute to that field as well.
 </p>

 <p align=center>